tangentsoft/pidp8i/cc8/README.md

-# A Minimal Implementation of C for the Digital Equipment Corp.
-PDP-8 Processor
+# A Minimal Implementation of C for the DEC PDP-8 Processor

 ## Introduction